 Advantages

-1. A highly efficient and reliable source of energy.
+- A highly efficient and reliable energy source.

 Disadvantages

-4. Uranium, the primary fuel used in nuclear power plants, is limited in availability.
+- Uranium, the primary fuel used in nuclear power plants, is in limited supply.

 Nuclear power plants have both pros and cons.
 Here are some of the key advantages and disadvantages of nuclear power plants: